 An exception is the case when the surface and analytes are engaged in electrostatic interaction.

 The Obelisc N column is designed for any type of normal phase separation including HILIC.
 This column is different from other types of HILIC columns because of its special surface chemistry.

-In all type of HILIC columns the polar surface is formed by closely spaced oppositely charged functional groups or by silica itself.
+In all types of HILIC columns the polar surface is formed by closely spaced and oppositely charged functional groups or by silica itself.
 This configuration precludes the stationary phase to interact with analytes by electrostatic forces (except a silanol interaction).
 The Obelisc N chemistry offers significant distance between positively charged functional groups and negatively charged functional groups so they both are available for an electrostatic interaction.
-As result the retention of charged molecules is significantly enhanced on Obelisc N column.
+As result, the retention of charged molecules is significantly enhanced on Obelisc N column.
 This column can be operated in wide range of organic modifier concentrations from 0% to 100% of MeCN.
-It is wider range than in any other HILIC column.
+It is a wider range than in any other HILIC column.
 Additionally, Obelisc N column can be operated in MeOH based mobile phases, while all other HILIC columns failed to produce any significant retention.
 This is important when the nitrogen specific detector requires by a method.

 Applications examples of Obelisc N column:

 |Comparison of Obelisc N, SeQuant® HILIC, and bare silica|

 |Effect of both pH and organic content on a separation of sugars, amino acids, and carboxylic acids|

 |Separation of Nucleic Bases at pH 4 and 5 on Obelisc N|

 |Separation of Polar and Hydrophobic Drugs on Obelisc R and N|

 |Separation of Sugars on Obelisc N in HILIC mode|